-On the other hand, the cost of electricity almost steady with varying unit rates from Rs 1.2 to 13 depending upon the slab.
+On the other hand, the cost of electricity is almost steady with varying tariff from Rs 1.2 to 13 depending upon the slab.
 Whereas, for domestic usage, the unit rate of electricity usually varies from Rs 1.2 to 6.
 The power consumption by an Induction cooker depends upon the wattage consumed.

-Induction Stove vs Gas Stove
+Induction Stove vs Gas Stove Comparison

 |Features||Induction Stove||Gas Stove|

-|Weight & Space Requirement||Low||High|
+|Weight and Space Requirement||Low||High|

 1. Working Principle